binshi/models/README.md

 ### Fusion {#fusion}

 Fusion relates to combining multiple layer operations into a single operation.
 For example, a batch normalization layer, activation layer, and convolutional layer could be combined into a single operation.
 This can be particularly useful for GPU inference, where the separate operations may occur on separate GPU kernels, while a fused operation occurs on one kernel, thereby incurring less overhead in switching from one kernel to the next.

+### **Model Optimizer supported frameworks**

+The supported frameworks with the OpenVINO™ Toolkit are:

+* Caffe
+* TensorFlow
+* MXNet
+* ONNX \(which can support PyTorch and Apple ML models through another conversion step\)
+* Kaldi

+These are all open source, just like the OpenVINO™ Toolkit.
+Caffe is originally from UC Berkeley, TensorFlow is from Google Brain, MXNet is from Apache Software, ONNX is combined effort of Facebook and Microsoft, and Kaldi was originally an individual’s effort.
+Most of these are fairly multi-purpose frameworks, while Kaldi is primarily focused on speech recognition data.

+There are some differences in how exactly to handle these, although most differences are handled under the hood of the OpenVINO™ Toolkit.
+For example, TensorFlow has some different steps for certain models, or frozen vs. unfrozen models.
+However, most of the functionality is shared across all of the supported frameworks.